authelia/authelia/docs/configuration/authentication/file.md

 Controls the number of hashing iterations done by the other hashing settings.

-When using `argon2id` the minimum is 3, which is also the recommended value.
+When using `argon2id` the minimum is 3, which is also the recommended and default value.

-When using `sha512` the minimum is 1000, and 50000 is the recommended value.
+When using `sha512` the minimum is 1000, and 50000 is the recommended and default value.

 #### salt_length